stackmuncher/static-pages/content/about/_index.md

 type: page
 ---

-# A global directory of software developers
+# An open directory of software developers

 #### We help our members be discovered by employers and each other.